 Since 2012, the Michigan Wheat Program has been funding high-management wheat plots as part of the Michigan State University Wheat Performance Trials.
-Results are in for crop years 2013-2022.
-Wheat farmers will certainly want to review the results, as trends are emerging.
+Results are in for crop years 2013-2023.
+Wheat farmers will certainly want to review the results, as trends are emerging that favor high-management production.

 MSU trials.
 The MSU wheat research team has planted wheat varietal trial plots for over 30 years.
-In 2022, the high-management trials were harvested at five farms, with other sites suffering water damage.
-Test sites are located on private farmland in Gratiot, Huron, Lenawee, Montmorency, Sanilac and Tuscola counties in Michigan; plus Wood County Ohio; and a University site in Ingham County.
+In 2023, the high-management trials were harvested at seven farms, with the Hillman farm suffering too much weather-related damage to harvest.
+Test sites are located on private farmland in Huron, Isabella, Monroe, Sanilac and Tuscola – as well as two University sites in Ingham County.

 Varietal trials provide the opportunity to compare data on dozens of varieties on multiple sites, which may have experienced different weather conditions.